Last updated: June 26, 2026

 In FORMLOVA, Slack Is One Part of a Workflow Place Recipe

-FORMLOVA is not only a form builder.
+FORMLOVA covers more than form creation.
 It also exposes the operational surface after publishing the form.
-As of May 2026, FORMLOVA has 127 MCP tools across 25 registrar categories.
+As of May 2026, FORMLOVA has 129 MCP tools across 25 categories.

 Those categories include responses, analytics, emails, webhooks, filtering, response management, scheduling, Google Sheets, smart notifications, and recipes.